 Sweet hour of prayer, sweet hour of prayer, That calls me from a world of care, And bids me at my Father’s throne, Make all my wants and wishes known!
 In seasons of distress and grief, My soul has often found relief, And oft escaped the tempter’s snare, By thy return, sweet hour of prayer.4

-Come, Holy Ghost, in love Shed on us from above Thine own bright ray: Divinely good thou art; Thy sacred gifts impart To gladden each sad heart: O come today.7
+Come, Holy Spirit, in love Shed on us from above Thine own bright ray: Divinely good thou art; Thy sacred gifts impart To gladden each sad heart: O come today.7

 - Christ guarantees that the sufferings of this present world cannot compare to the glory that will be revealed to us when Jesus returns for us and our bodies will be completely redeemed.
 Our risen and glorified Lord is Himself our blessed hope.
 His triumph over sin and death provides the objective pledge of our final glorification.
 Jesus’ resurrection guarantees His followers’ resurrection.
 Our final home is not just spiritual life in paradise, but new body and soul life in a new heaven and a new earth, where righteousness dwells.
 Christ will wipe every tear from our eyes.
 There will be no more death or mourning or crying or pain, for the old order of things will have passed away.
 No wonder Scripture says: No eye has seen, no ear has heard, and no human mind has conceived the things God has prepared for those who love Him.8 What a day that will be!